 How to Reduce Moisture Buildup in Berry Packaging

-The Balance of Breathability: An In-Depth Analysis of Moisture Control and Freshness Preservation in Berry Packaging
+The Battle for Freshness: An In-Depth Analysis of Moisture Control and Preservation Science in Berry Packaging

 In the landscape of modern cold-chain logistics and high-end retail, berries—including blueberries, strawberries, raspberries, and blackberries—have consistently occupied the top of the value chain due to their exceptional nutritional value and juicy texture.
 However, berries are also among the most fragile “living organisms” in the fruit world.
 From the moment they are picked, they begin a race against time, and in this race, the greatest enemy is often not temperature itself, but the seemingly harmless “moisture buildup” hidden inside the packaging.